Tahnin-Mashruba/E-Commerce-Sales-Analysis/README.md

  📊 Power BI Sales Dashboard

 ## 📌 Overview
-This dashboard provides a comprehensive analysis of our e-commerce sales performance over the selected time period.
+This dashboard provides a comprehensive analysis of our E-Commerce Sales Performance over the selected time period.
 Key metrics such as Total orders, Total order quantities, Total Revenues, Total Profits, Profit margin are highlighted, offering a clear view of our business's health and growth.
-Also, Geographical map is used to visualize amount of order quantities by country, state and city and Filters to allow users to drill down into yearly data and compare performance metrics across different regions or segment types.
+Also, Geographical map is used to visualize amount of order quantities by country, state and city and filters to allow users to drill down into yearly data and compare performance metrics across different regions or segment types.

 📂 **Dataset Used**
 - **Source File**: `Dataset.xlsx`

 ## 🏆 Features
-Executive Page:
+Page:1 Executive Page
 This Power BI report page appears to be an Executive Dashboard summarizing key business metrics.
-Here’s an overview of its features:
+Here’s an overview of its key features:
-Key Metrics (Top Section)
 1. Total Orders: 26K
 2. Total Order Quantities: 178K
 3. Total Products: 3,788